Heroes-Global/uber-coding-challenge/README.md

 - The whole backend is implemented using Test-driven development.
 - Used the Google geocoding service to obtain coordinates for each movie location.
+- Currently doing filtering of results on the client-side, this should be moved to the server for the sake of scalability.